 LED COLOR STATUS DESCRIPTION PWR Green On The Prestige is receiving power.
 Off The Prestige is not receiving power.
 SYS Green On The Prestige is functioning properly.
 Blinking The Prestige is rebooting.
 Off The Prestige is not ready or has malfunctioned.
-Red On Prestige power is low and consequently may be disconnected from the ADSL line.
+Red On Prestige power is low and consequently may be disconnected from the DSL line.
+LAN Green On The Prestige has a successful 10Mb Ethernet connection.
+10M Blinking The Prestige is sending/receiving data.
+Off The Prestige does not have 10Mb Ethernet connection.